- Before You Begin

 Generate an authentication key in Azure, and add it to Harness Manager as an application password:

 Navigate to Azure's Certificates & secrets page.
-(For details, see Microsoft Azure's Create a new application secret documentation.)
+(For details, see Microsoft Entra's Create a Microsoft Entra application and service principal that can access resources documentation.)

 In the resulting page’s Client secrets section, select New client secret.